 Their research sought to focus on the latter.
 Some outcomes were unsurprising: Denmark led, and other Scandinavian countries were among the happiest places on earth.
 Togo, Benin, and several other sub-Saharan African countries where poverty is high were among the least happy.

 But other results didn’t follow obvious economic lines.
 Costa Rica was the 12th-happiest country, far above Germany, in 26th place.
 Uzbekistan (60th) and Angola (61st) were both happier places than China (98th) or India (111th).
-(A very long chart on this starts on page 22 of this pdf).

 Overall, the researchers found that, in the five years prior to the report, the world had become a slightly happier and more generous place.